alcantarar/literature_update/README.md

 2. [RYANDATA_filt.csv](RYANDATA_filt.csv) - Has all the same headers as RYANDATA.csv, but filters out topics that represent less than 5% of the total papers.
 3. [RYANDATA_filt_even.csv](RYANDATA_filt_even.csv) - An evenly downsampled (by topic) csv of RYANDATA_filt.csv.
 Each topic has the same number of representations in this csv.
 #### Literature_Updates
-Where weekly updates can be stored in markdown format for publishing.
+Where weekly updates can be stored in markdown & csv format for publishing.
 #### Models
 Where all the model files are saved after being created.
 1. Keras_model - Location of all the Keras Neural Net files.
 Some neural net files are to large to upload to Git on their own so are split.
 Using [7-zip](https://www.howtogeek.com/howto/36947/how-to-upload-really-large-files-to-skydrive-dropbox-or-email/)(Windows) or [Keka](https://github.com/aonez/Keka) (MacOS) you can recombine these files to create the model file and weights file.